 3. Basic Elements Required in a Commercial Site Plan

->> Property boundaries and lot dimensions.
+• Property boundaries and lot size

->> Parking spaces with counts and sizes
+• Parking spaces and counts

->> Fire lanes and emergency access routes.
+• Fire lanes and access routes

->> Loading and unloading areas.
+• Loading and unloading zones

->> Utility lines and connections.
+• Utility lines and connections

->> Proposed changes or new structures.
+• Proposed changes or additions

 4. Understanding Commercial Zoning Requirements